DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 this jumped to over 1000 messages, which led the way into one of the most active years in the history of the community.[^03chapter2_7] On July 9th 2005, Adam Quirk, initiated and hosted the first ever Vloggercue (videoblogger BBQ) on his roof-top in Hoboken, New York.
-Adam had started videoblogging in 2004 when there were only a handful of people on the videoblogging list.
-An introvert, Adam had found it difficult to get to know people after he’d moved to the city with just his girlfriend and his cat, and videoblogging afforded him the chance to ‘have conversations with these other people online and experience some kind of
+Quirk had started videoblogging in 2004 when there were only a handful of people on the videoblogging list.
+An introvert, Quirk had found it difficult to get to know people after he’d moved to the city with just his girlfriend and his cat, and videoblogging afforded him the chance to ‘have conversations with these other people online and experience some kind of